-A sensitive addition to a well loved existing family beach house in the dreamy Victorian coastal hamlet of Barwon Heads.
-We were tasked by the owners, one who has escaped to this home since childhood, to lightly place a bungalow for their adult children, pooches (and future grandchildren!) to the east of the existing property.
-With only enough space to sleep, wash and cosily congregate, a well lit passage delineates a soft transition between these programs, along the natural slope of the site.
-The proposal aims to celebrate what it looks at, rather than what is looking at it, with the form, shape and materiality strongly influenced by the dynamic landscape design.
-Vignettes to the updated pool, existing mid century home as well as soft vegetation and stone endemic to Wathaurong Country, underpin the two pavilion design—blockwork sets the upper pavilion into the ground to the north, whilst lightweight “fibro”, nodding to the local vernacular, allows the lower pavilion to touch down lightly to the south.
-The bungalow benefits from various passive house design principles allowing for optimum thermal and energy efficiency across all seasons.
+With only enough space to sleep, wash and cosily congregate, a naturally lit passage offers a gentle transition between these spaces, along the north-south slope of the site.
+The bungalow aims to celebrate what it looks at, rather than what is looking at it, with the form, shape and muted external materials providing a canvas for the dynamic landscape design incorporating diverse Indigenous plant species, by STEM.
+Vignettes to the new pool, existing home and garden studded with stone endemic to Wathaurong Country, are framed by our two-pavilion design.
+Blockwork sets the upper pavilion into the ground to the north, whilst lightweight “fibro” allows the lower pavilion to touch down lightly to the south.
+The bungalow integrates various passive design principles allowing for optimum thermal, energy and building material efficiency across all seasons.
+We thank Henrik from +&+ for his sound intellectual (and moral!) support in achieving these initiatives.

 Country / Location